synapse

 Temperature

-Many patients find that heat is a major trigger of their symptoms since it causes vasodilation - which diverts blood flow from other organs - and fluid loss through sweating - with decreases blood volume.
+Many patients find that heat is a major trigger of their symptoms since it causes vasodilation - which diverts blood flow from other organs - and fluid loss through sweating - with decreased blood volume.
 Some patients have found that cooling vests and increasing fluid intake can help mitigate these effects somewhat.

 Diet